[Based on an incident which happened one evening in Russia. It’s 70% true.]

 Question was, finally, where was this going?
 There was no way it could ever come to anything, although an assignation once a week for pizza would be acceptable, as long as all parties knew that’s what it was.
 She’d be comfortable with that until she tired of it.

-They too the lift down and near the outer door, as he was about to call a car, she asked if he’d like to see a little shop she liked.
+They took the lift down and near the outer door, as he was about to call a car, she asked if he’d like to see a little shop she liked.

 Ah, now that explained her being rugged up better today, almost as warmly as him.
 This ‘little shop’ would be a revelation, it might tell much.
 Did she expect anything and did he want to go this route?
-Lunch was fine, it was not the money in question, it was her taking something with her he’d bought her.
+Lunch was fine, it was not the money in question, it was her taking something with her he would buy her.
 That raised the stakes.

 It soon became apparent where she was going – they went up the hill, over it, near the pizzeria, down the other side near KGB HQ and there was a little, white-painted shop with knick-knacks, he knew it well.